Saint Thomas Christians: The Persian Crosses

-The East Syriac Churches of the St. Thomas Christians have accepted the Persian cross as their symbol.
-They call it the Nasrani Menorah or Mar Thoma Sleeva (St. Thomas' Cross).
-There are several interpretations for the St. Thomas Christian Symbol.
-The interpretation based on Christian Jewish tradition assumes that its design was based on Jewish menorah, an ancient symbol of the Hebrews, which consists of seven branched lamp stand (candelabra).
-The St. Thomas' Cross also appears on the official emblem of the Malankara Orthodox Syrian Church.
+The East Syriac churches of the Saint Thomas Christians use the Persian cross as their symbol.
+They call it the "Nasrani Menorah" or "Mar Thoma Sleeva" (St. Thomas's Cross).
+There are several interpretations for the Saint Thomas Christian symbol.
+The interpretation, based on Jewish tradition, assumes that its design was based on the Jewish Temple Menorah, an ancient symbol in Judaism, which consists of a seven-branched lamp stand (candelabra).
+The St. Thomas Cross also appears on the official emblem of the Malankara Orthodox Syrian Church.

-The interpretation based on local culture states that the Cross without the figure of Jesus and with flowery arms symbolising "joyfulness" points to the resurrection theology of St. Paul, the downward-facing bird (most likely a dove) on the top represents the role of the Holy Spirit in the resurrection of Jesus Christ.
-The Cross indicates Christ.
-The lotus symbolizing God the Father, who has begotten the Son.
-The three steps indicate Calvary and symbolise the Church, the channel of grace flowing from the Cross.
-The lotus may also symbolise the cultural association with Buddhism and the Cross over it shows that Christianity was established in the land of Buddha.
+The interpretation, based on local culture, states that the cross—without the figure of Jesus—with flowery arms symbolising "joyfulness" points to the resurrection theology of Paul, and the downward-facing bird (most likely a dove) on the top represents the role of the Holy Spirit in the resurrection of Jesus.
+The cross indicates Jesus.
+The lotus symbolizes God the Father, who has begotten the Son in Christianity.
+The three steps indicate Calvary and symbolise the Church, the channel of grace flowing from the cross.
+The lotus may also symbolise the cultural association with Buddhism, and the cross over it shows that Indian Christianity was established in the region in which Buddhism arose.